 The Abe Era

 After the Cold and Gulf Wars, the sentiment in Japan grew increasingly in favor of more involvement in international affairs and self-defense measures.
 North Korea posed threats that qualified for the right to defend preemptive attacks.
-Peacekeeping efforts in the region also won favor among the Japanese for their honorable actions if not for self-defense reasons.
+Peacekeeping efforts in the region also won favor among the Japanese for their honorable actions, if not for self-defense reasons.
 These attitudes would continue with the election of Liberal Democratic Party (LDP) member and conservative Prime Minister Abe Shinzō.

 Coming from a cadre of political elites, Abe entered the Diet as the youngest prime minister post-war at age 52 in 2006.
 A year later, political scandals and ailing health led him to resign from his position, which halted a modern Japanese history of leadership under the LDP.
 After six years of multiple prime ministers, Abe returned to his position in 2012.
 Abe became “the longest-serving prime minister in Japanese history” after his final resignation in 2020.
 On July 8, 2022, his influence would end after being assassinated while campaigning for the LDP.

 Although Abe made many notable policies during his nine total years as Prime Minister, his influence on foreign security was unlike that of any other Japanese prime minister.
 For the sake of brevity, this section will focus on his major achievements and impacts on national security.
 Responding to the national calls for a Japanese version of the US National Security Council, Abe created and chaired the new NSC in 2013.
-Through the executive roles this agency gave him, Abe effectively restructured Japan’s foreign security policies to more efficiently draft new legislation to respond to new threats and issues.
+Through the executive roles, this agency gave him, Abe effectively restructured Japan’s foreign security policies to more efficiently draft new legislation to respond to new threats and issues.
 One new piece of legislation was the country’s first National Security Strategy (NSS), which strengthened international cooperation and promoted national stability and peace.
 Its passage signified a shift “toward a more forward-leaning posture with both the United States and the broader region.”
 The NSS provided the foundation for Abe’s outlook and future policies.

 With these new developments also came changes in notions of self-defense and the SDF’s powers.
 In 2014, Abe declared a reinterpretation of Article 9 to expand the SDF's abilities and maintain policies of collective security.
 His interpretation approved using self-defense measures even when Japan was not directly under attack.
 Japan and the SDF could now enter more situations with a greater, but still limited, use of force.
-These actions were no longer purely dependent on imminent aggression their use could be extended to circumstances involving:
+These actions were no longer purely dependent on imminent aggression; their use could be extended to circumstances involving:

 1. When an armed attack against Japan has occurred, or when an armed attack against a foreign country that is in a close relationship with Japan occurs and as a result threatens Japan’s survival and poses a clear danger to fundamentally overturn people’s right to life, liberty and pursuit of happiness;